Feyerabend/vm/debug/README.md

 ```

-### viewlog.html
+### A log viewer

 Long logs can be challenging to navigate.
 A dedicated viewer
-with filtering or sorting options can make this process easier.
+`viewlog.html` with filtering or sorting options can make
-While text files may not present many obstacles, programming
+this process easier.
+While text files may not present many
-languages or machine code often benefit significantly from such
+obstacles, programming languages or machine code often
-specialized tools.
+benefit significantly from such specialized tools.

 ![Log viewer](../assets/images/logviewer.png)

-### playlog.html
+### Playback viewer

 In this case with a line editor that have a *recording log*,
-a *playback viewer* will illustrate how a textfile gets created.
+a *playback viewer* `playlog.html` will illustrate how a
-As can be understood from this, versioning, alternate copies,
+textfile gets created.
+As can be understood from this,
-and other reconizable properties from e.g. versioning software
+versioning, alternate copies, and other reconizable
+properties from e.g. versioning software could in
-could in principle also be added.
+principle also be added.

 ![Log viewer](../assets/images/playlog.png)